 Meaningful wedding ceremony rituals such as handfasting, jumping the broom, drinking wine and sealing love letters in a box symbolise eternal unity.
 Although, you might like the idea of getting finger or body tattoos as an alternative, exchanging traditional wedding rings is still very popular.

-With the rise of paganism many couples are opting for a non-religious wedding ceremony.
-What is paganism?
+And with the rise of paganism many soulmates are opting for less conventional tokens of love, during a non-religious wedding ceremony.
+But, what is paganism?
 Well, it has been defined as anyone involved in any religious act, practice, or ceremony which is not Christian.
-But, is there a ritual best suited to you?

 If you and your partner feel closer to nature, a pagan blessing may appeal to you.
 And you’re deepest-held beliefs can be reflected during your non-Christian wedding.
 Another thing, it gives you the freedom of choice to plan a matrimony service, how, when and where you want it.